 Coca, among its growing number of boasts, has one of Ecuador's best new bus terminals – the bus station is 3km north of town.
 A taxi here costs around $2 to $2.50.
 All main destinations are served.

-Rancheras (open-sided buses, or trucks mounted with uncomfortably narrow bench seats – also known as chivas) leave from the market on Alejandro Labaka two blocks back from the river, heading for various destinations between Coca and Lago Agrio, and to Río Tiputini to the south.
+Rancheras (open-sided buses, or trucks mounted with uncomfortably narrow bench seats, also known as chivas) leave from the market on Alejandro Labaka two blocks back from the river, heading for various destinations between Coca and Lago Agrio, and to Río Tiputini to the south.
 Cooperativa Camionetas Río Napo pickup trucks and taxis provide services around/outside town.

-Buses run to Tena ($8.75, 4 hours) as well as Oriente destinations further to the south, Lago Agrio ($3.75, two hours); and Quito ($11 to $12, six hours via Jondachi or 10 hours via Lago Agrio).
+Buses run to Tena ($8.75, four hours), where you can change for Oriente destinations further to the south; Lago Agrio ($3.75, two hours); and Quito ($11 to $12, six hours via Jondachi or 10 hours via Lago Agrio).